redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.6-provisioning-workflow/README.md

 ## Objective

 In this exercise, we're going to build a workflow that will fully deploy our edge devices.
-We want to take several steps automatically when the devices boot and call home, so a workflow makes perfect sense.
+We want to perform several steps automatically when the devices boot and call home, so a workflow provides an ideal solution.

 The basic idea of a workflow is to link multiple Job Templates together.
 They may or may not share inventory, playbooks or even permissions.
 The links can be conditional:

 * if job template A succeeds, job template B is automatically executed afterwards
 * but in case of failure, job template C will be run.

-And the workflows are not even limited to Job Templates, but can also include project or inventory updates.
+Workflows are not even limited to executing Job Templates, but can also include project or inventory updates.

 This enables new applications for Ansible automation controller: different Job Templates can build upon each other.

 ### Step 1 - Adding Credentials to the Existing Job Template

 A job template has been created by the provisioner with an example playbook that tests connectivity to devices.
-This job template can be found on the **Templates** page under **Resources**.
+This job template can be found within the **Resources** > **Templates** page.

-Click on the job template name, then select **Edit** at the bottom of the page.
-Click the magnifying glass icon next to **Credentials**.
+Click on the `Test Device Connectivity` template, then select **Edit** at the bottom of the page.
+Click the mangnifying glass icon next to **Credentials**.
 In the **Select Credentials** box, ensure **Selected Category** is set to **Machine**, and then select the **Device Credentials** created earler in [exercise 2.2](../2.2-kickstart-creds/).
 This will allow this job template to authenticate to your edge devices as they're provisioned.

-Click **Save** after this change.
+Click **Save** to apply the changes.

 ### Step 2 - Creating a Workflow

-Under **Resources**, select the **Templates** page.
+Navigate to the **Resources** > **Templates** page.
 Once here, click **Add** > **Add workflow template**.
 Fill in the form with the following information:

 <table>
   <tr>